 When bleaching hair, do not leave the bleach on for too long.
 Never forget to put hair in deep condition weeks before bleaching.

 When bleaching hair, one must acquire a detailed knowledge of the process.
-Always remember to read instructions from hair bleaching products and get all the things needed before starting the bleaching process.
+Always read instructions from hair bleaching products and get everything needed before starting the bleaching process.
 Never do something too much for too long to avoid unwanted results like extreme hair damage.

 Do You Wash Coconut Oil Out of Your Hair Before Bleaching?